marina601/discover-malta/TESTING.md

   ![annonymouse-user](readme-files/images/review-not-logged-in-user.jpg) | ![logged-in-user](readme-files/images/review-form.jpg)

-6. Call to Action
+7. Call to Action
-    - Click on the "Back to All Trips" button confirm it takes the user to *trips.html*.
+    - Click on the "Back to All Trips" button, confirm it takes the user to *trips.html*.

 ##### back to [content](#table-of-content)